 Making your own seat cushions?
 Make sure to add a matching footstool! #Decor & Decorating#chairs#outdoor living September 5 | Megan Finley meggyfin This photo (which I found nestled in an Airbnb listing for a funky cabin in Idyllwild, CA) may just give you some inspiration for pimping out your deck chairs.
 If you're thinking about making your own custom seat cushions, think about buying extra fabric (I'm REALLY digging the fabric used on these) and some foam, or other stuffing materials, and create a matching foot rest!
 This is a total deck-lounging upgrade.
 Has anyone attempted to make one of these puffy foot stools?
 Any tips for the Homies?
+Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
-When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS How should we decorate these very tall walls?
-NEXT My grandmother's chicken divan casserole recipe Toggle comments [ 3 ] This is perfectly timed.
+Fix Typo Megan Finley Megan Finley is the LA-based Editorial Overlord of the Offbeat Empire, and a total geeky snarky jackass.
+When she's not writing, editing, and sleeping, she's eating, drinking, and consuming pop-culture.
+You can snoop into her personal life over on her website Funk in Deep Freeze! @meganfinley @meggyfin PREVIOUS How should we decorate these very tall walls?
+NEXT My grandmother's chicken divan casserole recipe Show/Hide comments [ 3 ] This is perfectly timed.
 I'm going to be attempting a pallet sofa with cushions, so I guess I need to start thinking about fabrics.
-0 agree Reply I saw a tutorial recently that suggested that for making a footstool/poof thing you can actually use old rolled up blankets or duvets from the thrift store for filling, instead of spending lots of money on upholstery foam.
+Reply I saw a tutorial recently that suggested that for making a footstool/poof thing you can actually use old rolled up blankets or duvets from the thrift store for filling, instead of spending lots of money on upholstery foam.
 I need to try this.
 Tutorial is here: http://makingniceinthemidwest.com/2012/08/31/diy-structured-poufottoman/ 1 agrees Reply I saw this tutorial awhile ago on how to make ottomans using cheap $3 ikea rugs. http://www.apartmenttherapy.com/weekend-project-make-your-own-floor-pouf-retropolitan–175013 .
 It looks cheap and easy!
 1 agrees Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.